Culture of the Southern United States: Anglo-Americans

 In the time of their arrival, the predominant cultural influence on the Southern states was that of the English colonists who established the original English colonies in the region.
 In the 17th century, most were of South West England and South East England origins, from regions such as Kent, Sussex and the West Country who settled mostly on the coastal regions of the South but pushed as far inland as the Appalachian mountains by the 18th century.
-In the 18th century, large groups of Scots lowlanders, Northern English and Ulster-Scots (later called the Scots-Irish) (who's ancestors were Protestants from the Scottish lowlands and Northern England) settled in Appalachia and the Piedmont.
+In the 18th century, large groups of Scots lowlanders, Northern English and Ulster-Scots (later called the Scots-Irish) (whose ancestors were Protestants from the Scottish lowlands and Northern England) settled in Appalachia and the Piedmont.
 Following them were larger numbers of English indentured servants from across the English Midlands and Southern England; they would be the largest group to settle in the Southern Colonies during the colonial period.
 They were often called "crackers", a derogatory epithet applied to rural, non-elite whites of south Georgia and north Florida.
 Before the American Revolution, the term was applied by the English, as a derogatory epithet for the non-elite settlers of the southern backcountry.
 This usage can be found in a passage from a letter to the Earl of Dartmouth, "I should explain ... what is meant by Crackers; a name they have got from being great boasters; they are a lawless set of rascals on the frontiers of Virginia, the Carolinas and Georgia, who often change their places of abode."